Why the Window Mirror principle is a nonnegotiable for good managers

 A few years ago I was managing a team that was in the process of upgrading the structure of our tracking links, to gather better revenue data.
 After updating, a few weeks went by before we noticed the revenue drop, and after investigation found that this particular vertical used a different link tracking system from the rest of the company.
 By the time we updated the link correctly, three weeks of time had passed and with that, most of our top clients’ revenue for the month 💸

-In the next all-hands meeting I said to everyone, “Hey y’all I really messed up.”
+In the next all-hands meeting, I said to everyone, “Hey y’all, I really messed up.”
 I explained what happened, why, and what we were going to do to fix it.
 I also reiterated the importance of QA.
-I did not name names on my team, and took credit for the issue as if I had pushed the buttons myself.
+I did not name names on my team and took credit for the issue as if I had pushed the buttons myself, demonstrating the kind of accountability that helps tackle the challenges of remote leadership.

 The Window-Mirror Principle